UBC-STAT/stat545.stat.ubc.ca/content/mini-project/mini-project-3-checklist.md

 # Milestone 3 Criteria (40 pts)

+Here's a checklist that might help you determine whether you successfully completed Milestone 3.

 ## Exercise 1: Special Data Types (10 points)

 - [ ] Copied over an original plot from a previous milestone